jacobsenanaizabel/booking-zen/README.md

 </p>

 #### Client
-Client was made in NextJS, for his perfomance in React projects and for easy, faster and simple deploy and CI in [Vercel](https://vercel.com/).
+Client was made in NextJS, for it's perfomance in React projects and for easy, faster and simple deploy and CI in [Vercel](https://vercel.com/).

-The methodology choose for creation component was [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/)
+The methodology choosen for the component creation was [Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/)

-The responsiveness was done with CSS Grid, CSS flexbox and media querys
+The responsive design was made with CSS Grid, CSS flexbox and media querys

 #### Api

 Api was made with [Apollo server](https://www.apollographql.com/docs/), to simplify the interaction with graphql.
-GraphQL was chosen for been multiple platforms and simplifying integration with api and complex states
+GraphQL was chosen for been multiplatform and simplify the integration with api and complex states

 #### Deploy
-For deploy was choose [Vercel](https://vercel.com) because he works well with NextJS, in addition to simplified deploy and ci, it has good cache performance management with Nextjs
+For the deploy, was choosen [Vercel](https://vercel.com) because it works well with NextJS, in addition to simplified deploy and ci, it has a good cache performance management with Nextjs

 #### Instructions
-The first step, you must log into vercel account to run the project with the commands below
+The first step the run the application is to log into vercel's account to run the project with the commands below
 ```bash
 npx vercel login
 ```